-- 1. To receive and adopt the audited financial statements and the Report of the Directors for the year ended 31 March 2023. - 2.
-To approve the Directors' Remuneration Report for the year ended 31 March 2023. - 3.
-To approve the Directors' Remuneration Policy as set out on page 64 of the Annual Report for the year ended 31 March 2023. - 4.
-To re-elect Steve Bates as a Director of the Company. - 5.
-To re-elect Geoff Hsu as a Director of the Company. - 6.
-To re-elect Julia Le Blan as a Director of the Company. - 7.
-To re-elect Dr Nicki Shepherd as a Director of the Company. - 8.
-To re-elect The Rt Hon Lord Willetts as a Director of the Company. - 9.
-To re-elect Roger Yates as a Director of the Company. - 10.
+- 1. To receive the audited financial statements and the Report of the Directors for the year ended 31 March 2024. - 2.
+To approve the Directors' Remuneration Report for the year ended 31 March 2024. - 3.
+To elect Hamish Baillie as a Director of the Company. - 4.
+To re-elect Geoff Hsu as a Director of the Company. - 5.
+To re-elect Julia Le Blan as a Director of the Company. - 6.
+To re-elect Dr Nicki Shepherd as a Director of the Company. - 7.
+To re-elect The Rt Hon Lord Willetts as a Director of the Company. - 8.
+To re-elect Roger Yates as a Director of the Company. - 9.
 To re-appoint BDO LLP as Auditor to the Company to hold office from the conclusion of the meeting to the conclusion of the next Annual General Meeting at which accounts are laid, and to authorise the Audit Committee to determine their remuneration.